CatBlock/catblock/BUILDING.md

 There's also a nightly version of CatBlock called, well, CatBlock Nightly :)
 Find out more about CatBlock Nightly from a [dedicated repository](https://github.com/CatBlock/catblock-nightlies).

-Alright, let's proceed to the sideloading part of this doc!
+Alright, let's proceed to the sideloading!

 First, you will need to:
 - either create an unpacked development environment